outl1ne/create-frontend/docs/universal-react.md

 ## Rendering

-Create-Frontend exposes render functions that take care of rendering the React app on the server and client:
+Create-Frontend exposes functions that take care of rendering the React app in the server and client:

 ```js
 /**